datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 ### 5.3 Booting and Connecting

+__**DISCLAIMER:**__ If you do this workshop as part of a class, keep in mind that all Raspberry Pi will have the same name on the network.
+You will have to power your Raspberry Pi one after the other to be able to identify them.

 Eject the SD card and insert it in on the Raspberry Pi, then power the Pi.

 If the settings are correct, it takes about 30 seconds to get the Raspberry Pi on the network.
-Make sure your laptop is connected to the same network, then connect via ssh with the following command
+Make sure your laptop is connected to the same network, then connect via ssh with the following command.

 ```bash
 ssh pi@raspberrypi.local